RebeccaSue/RebeccaSue.github.io/README.md

  # Checkmate

-Checkmate is a 2D chess game using HTML5 and JavaScript.
+Checkmate is a 2D chess game using HTML5 and JavaScript and ReactJS.